Menu

 Register

 Join fellow Club Members at Babe City Blooms in Midtown where owner and Madame de Fleur Karla Modesto will share her secrets to creating beautiful floral displays for all types of occasions, including the upcoming festive holiday season!
-All supplies are included in the registration fee, just bring your creative juices!
+All supplies are included in the registration fee.
 Caution: This can become very addictive! @babecityblooms

 Guests welcome!

 Doors open at 6:30 pm for mingling, the class will begin at 7:00 pm.
-Water and snacks provided.
-BYOB.
+Beverages and snacks provided.

 Note: 20 registrants required to confirm class.
 Refunds will be issued if we do not reach our minimum.
 Registration closes October 31st.